jonwaller/bitcoinorg-clean/README.md

 # Usage

 * update DOWNLOAD\_VERSION in _config.yml
-* run ./_contrib/updatesitemap if you changed pages
+* run ./_contrib/updatesitemap if you changed a page
 * run jekyll
 * output will be in \_site/